HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ## History of Sidechains

 Sidechains are a concept people have been looking into for years.
-The first proposal of sidechains was in 2014 and several teams are working on implementing them right now.
-When a blockchain is enabled to communicate with other blockchains, e.g. sidechains, or even non-blockchain systems, the transfer of data and assets can be moved off-chain, reducing stress on the system.
+The first proposal of sidechains was made in 2014 and several teams are working on implementing them since.

 ### Pegged Sidechains

-The first mention of sidechains came from Adam Back et al. in a paper release in 2014. "[Enabling Blockchain Innovations with Pegged Sidechains](https://blockstream.com/sidechains.pdf)" introduced the technological concept of *pegged* sidechains that allow the transfer from on chain to another.
-The paper consequently also introduced much of the terminology still in use today when talking about sidechain constructions.
+The first mention of sidechains came from Adam Back et al. in a paper released in 2014. "[Enabling Blockchain Innovations with Pegged Sidechains](https://blockstream.com/sidechains.pdf)" introduced the technological concept of *pegged* sidechains that allow the transfer of assets from one chain to another.
+The paper introduced much of the terminology still used today when talking about sidechain constructions.

 #### Symmetric vs. Asymmetric Peg

 One distinction the authors draw, is between *symmetric* and *asymmetric pegs*.
 In a symmetrically pegged sidechain construction, the mainchain monitors the sidechain and vice versa.
-Because both systems are aware of each other, the transfer mechanism from the mainchain to a sidechain and back are the same - they are symmetric.
+Because both systems are aware of each other, cross-chain transfers work the same both ways - they are symmetric.

-In an asymmetric two-way peg the situation is different, in that sidechains monitor the mainchain, but the mainchain does not track events on the sidechains.
-In consequence, the transfer mechanisms are *asymmetric*, depending on the direction of asset transfer.
-In this scenario the transfer of assets from main- to sidechain, a forward transfer, is simple because the sidechains monitor the mainchain and can verify the transactions themselves.
-The transfer of assets back to the mainchain, a backward transfer, is more complex because the mainchain needs to "be told" about these incoming transfers.
+In an asymmetric two-way peg the situation is different, in that sidechains monitor the mainchain, but the mainchain does not track events on sidechains.
+In consequence, the transfer mechanism is *asymmetric*, depending on the direction of asset movement.
+Here, the transfer of assets from main- to sidechain (forward transfer) is simple.
+Sidechains monitor the mainchain and can verify incoming transactions themselves.
+The transfer of assets back to the mainchain (backward transfer) is more complex.
+The mainchain needs to "be told" about these incoming transfers and verification of backward transfers is non-trivial.
 One of the conclusions of the paper reads as follows:

 > "The key observation is that any enhancement to Bitcoin Script can be implemented externally by having a trusted federation of mutually distrusting functionaries evaluate the script and accept by signing for an ordinary multisignature script."

 In other words, this means an asymmetric sidechain can support most conceivable applications and internal transactions, as long as a group of validators forwards relevant transactions to the mainchain on behalf of the sidechain.

-An asymmetric sidechain construction is desirable, because it allows the deployment of many different sidechains for different purposes without requiring consensus of the community, one of the reasons sidechains are useful in the first place.
+An asymmetric sidechain construction is desirable, because it allows the deployment of many different sidechains without requiring consensus of the community, one of the reasons sidechains are useful in the first place.
 In a symmetric design, the mainchain would need to be updated with the deployment of every sidechain, rendering the reduced governance benefit useless.

 ### Ethereum Proof of Authority Sidechains

 A notable sidechain construction based on the Ethereum blockchain is being built by the [POA Network](https://www.poa.network/) team.
 The authors Barinov, Baranov and Khahulin "[propose an open, permissioned network based on Ethereum protocol with Proof of Authority consensus by independent validators.](https://hackmd.io/@F67-rdJCQ0yHlzTN8AoRfw/HkV8Vw7_-?type=view)".
-The general design is asymmetric: sidechains monitor the mainchain but not vice versa.
-Deploying sidechains on top of a smart contract enabled blockchain is simpler compared to a Bitcoin-like blockchain, as forward as well as backward transfers can be handled through smart contracts instead of the core protocol.
+The design is asymmetric: sidechains monitor the mainchain but not vice versa.
+Deploying sidechains on top of a smart contract enabled blockchain is simpler compared to a Bitcoin-based system, as forward as well as backward transfers can be handled through smart contract logic instead of the core protocol.

 Nonetheless, each sidechain in the POA Network does rely on a group of individuals, which verify backward transfers and broadcast them to the Ethereum mainchain.